benko/ocp4-lab-deployment/README.md

     ``vm_network_name``, but they are of course mutually exclusive.
 The former is only used whn ``vm_use_bridge`` is on, and vice-versa.

+N.B.: add something about default gateway and why it needs to be broken.

 ### Useful Tags

 While (re)running the playbooks, some tags may be of particular use because